SpektraSystems/Azure-Partner-Quickstarts-Guide/README.md

 Partner may have to modify the solution idea, if so recommended by Microsoft.
 Once Quickstart idea is approved, Kick-off meeting will be scheduled to discuss the solution aspects and timelines for go-live of Quickstart.

 ### C.	Template Development, Testing & Documentation
 After acceptance of the Quickstart idea, Partner may start to develop the Quickstart solution.
-Partner should follow below instructions.
+Partner should follow below instructions:

 *	Understand and follow Solution Design Consideration best practices available in this document
 *	Understand and follow template development checklist  available in this document